 Beginning class parents join in the exploration of basic motor and early social-skill development with their children.
 We clap, swing, sing,twirl, bounce to music.
 Our activities focus at facilitating hand-eye coordination and simple fine-motor movements.

-Our Bugs typically enjoy :
+Our Walkers typically enjoy :

 Interacting with others of the similar age is not only fun but a huge learning for infants and their momies.

-Our Bunnies at class typically enjoy :
+Our Jumpers at class typically enjoy :

 Our Bunnies at class are ready to learn more complex rhythmic patterns and dance moves.
 The activities incorporate more advanced locomotive activities such as running, galloping, jumping etc which develops strength, body and spatial awareness, balance, coordination and self-esteem.